xToken/DAK/Readme.txt

 Script.Load("lua/ServerAdminCommands.lua")
 change to or remove-
 //Script.Load("lua/ServerAdminCommands.lua")

-A note about the config files,  and their directories.
-Using the -adminpath command line argument is recommended.
-When used, both the config files in the user (appdata) folder, and the config files in the game directory (if kCheckGameDirectory is enabled).
-So if using -adminpath NS2Server1, the game will look in %APPDATA%\Natural Selection 2\NS2Server1 for user:\\ load statements, and in the ServerFolder\%GAMEMOD%\NS2Server1 for game:\\ load statements.
-By default %GAMEMOD% would be ns2, but if you created a mod called DAK it would be in the DAK folder.

 All mods can be enabled/disabled via the DAKconfig.json file.
 Any variable starting with _ is a boolean for if that plugin should be loaded.
 Also that generally starts the configuration section for that plugin.
 Below is a sample config file with the values ommited, and descriptions in their place.